Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 * `Password`: The password when connecting.
 Defaults to `guest`
 * `RequestedHeartbeat`: The interval for the heartbeats between the client and the server.
 Defaults to `5` seconds
 * `DequeueTimeout` The time period allowed for the dequeue strategy to dequeue a message.
 Defaults to `1` second
 * `PrefetchCount`: The number of messages to [prefetch](http://www.rabbitmq.com/consumer-prefetch.html) when consuming messages from the broker.
-Defaults to `1`
+Defaults to the number of configured threads for the transport(as of v2.1)
 * `UsePublisherConfirms`: Controls if [publisher confirms](https://www.rabbitmq.com/confirms.html) should be used.
 Defaults to `true`
 * `MaxWaitTimeForConfirms`: How long the client should wait for publisher confirms if enabled.
 Defaults to `30` seconds.
 * `RetryDelay`: The time to wait before trying to reconnect to the broker if connection is lost.
 Defaults to `10` seconds